Tuen Ma line: Overview

 The line then emerges from the tunnel just south of the train depot at Pat Heung and initially runs at-grade, and later on an embankment as it approaches Kam Sheung Road station.
-The rest of the line is fully elevated and constructed on a continuous viaduct, running in a westerly direction through the new towns of Yuen Long and turning towards the south at Tin Shui Wai, before taking a bend towards the Tuen Mun River and eventually terminating at Tuen Mun station.
+The rest of the line is fully elevated and constructed on a continuous viaduct, running in a westerly direction through the new towns of Yuen Long, then turns towards the south at Tin Shui Wai and continuing along the Tuen Mun River and eventually terminating at Tuen Mun station.

 Construction methods predominantly include tunnel boring machines and cut-and-cover, though the Lion Rock Tunnel between Hin Keng and the Ma Chai Hang Recreation Ground was constructed using the drill-and-blast method.

-While road and rail traffic in Hong Kong move on the left, the eastern section of the Tuen Ma line is an exception, as trains move on the right between Sung Wong Toi and Wu Kai Sha.
-This allows the southbound tracks of this line and the East Rail Line to lie opposite each other at Tai Wai, such that cross-platform interchange could be provided there.
-This design was to speed up passenger interchange between the East Rail line and Tuen Ma line towards Kowloon during the morning commute, although the reverse transfer would require going down to the concourse level and back up again.
-This layout is maintained as far as Sung Wong Toi, before the line goes into a stacked formation at To Kwa Wan, which has a split platform layout to allow the tracks to switch sides and adopt the left-hand running used on the original West Rail Line.
+While road and rail traffic in Hong Kong move on the left, the eastern section of the Tuen Ma line is an exception, as trains move on the right, like metro systems and road traffic in mainland China (but mainline rail moves on the left), between Sung Wong Toi and Wu Kai Sha.
+This allows the southbound tracks of this line and the East Rail Line to run opposite each other at Tai Wai, facilitating cross-platform interchange there.
+This design was to speed up southbound passenger interchange between the East Rail line and Tuen Ma line during the morning commute.

+Right-hand running is maintained as far as Sung Wong Toi, before the line goes into a stacked formation at To Kwa Wan, which has a split platform layout to allow the tracks to switch sides.
+Left-hand running is then used on the remainder section of the line.

-Since its opening as part of the KCR system, the interchange station at Tai Wai has not had ticket gates between the Ma On Shan Rail and East Rail platforms, unlike at the former KCR system's interchanges with the MTR system; a trip from either line to the other counted as one ride.
+As the section of the former Ma One Shan line opened as part of the KCR system, there are no ticket gates between the Ma On Shan Rail and East Rail platforms at Tai Wai.
+A trip between either lines counted as a single trip.
 There was no direct connection between these two lines and the West Rail while they were part of the KCR network.